 "We're in a good position.
 I've spared the car, so much so to confirm the result of the tests".

 "I think that Räikkönen will have an excellent race.
 And he will be able to finish it in the points, perhaps also to climb on the podium.
-We have to wait and see what will happen, especially in the final stages of the Grand Prix.
+We have to wait and see what happens, especially in the final stages of the Grand Prix.
 But given the distance in which we find ourselves to race, even though I'm dying to help him, at the moment I don't see how I can do it.
 He is too far away, further back on the grid.
-I'm convinced that for now it is best to try to win the Constructors' Championship, which is within our reach.
+I'm convinced that for now, it is best to try to win the Constructors' Championship, which is within our reach.
 The eleventh place of Kimi at the start makes everything more difficult".

 "To be honest, I don't know what we're talking about.
-I heard Mosley who was saying something, but there was my son with me, thus I had other things to do.
+I heard Mosley who was saying something, but there was my son with me, so I had other things to do.
 In any case, if it changes, it will be the same for everyone".

 "You tell me".

 The Italian Grand Prix thus remains a decisive rendez-vous, the beginning of the sprint that will end in China.
-It is a shame, for the 70,000 Tifosi who will be present on Sunday, that the Scuderia Ferrari will not be among the main characters.
+It is a shame, for the 70.000 Tifosi who will be present on Sunday, that the Scuderia Ferrari will not be among the main characters.
 Yet, the affection remained unchanged even for Rubens Barrichello, who will leave the team at the end of the year.
 The Tifosi dedicate a long banner to him:

 "You are the sun that warms up our hearts".